Focal Inverse Distance Transform Maps for Crowd Localization: Our Method

 Here, we illustrate the formulation of the Euclidean distance transform map first, which is defined as:

 where $B$ represents the set of all annotations.
-For an arbitrary pixel $(x,y)$, Eq.~\eqref{eq:distance_transform} means that the pixel value $P(x,y)$ represents the distance between the pixel and its nearest head position (annotation).
-It is difficult to directly regress the distance transform map, mainly due to the large distance variations.
+For an arbitrary pixel $(x,y)$, Eq.~\ref{eq:distance_transform} means that the pixel value $P(x,y)$ represents the distance between the pixel and its nearest head position (annotation).
+It is difficult to directly regress the distance transform map, mainly due to the large distance variations (range from 0 to the length of the image).
 A way is to use the inverse function to refrain from the distance variations.
 Specifically, the Inverse Distance Transform (IDT) map is generated, defined as:

 where $I'$ is the IDT map, and $ C $ is an additional constant (set $ C $ = 1) to avoid being divided by zero, as the range of distance transform map is [0, $+\infty$).
 The IDT map is a special form of the iKNN map~\cite{olmschenk2019improving} (when the K is set as 1).
 It is noteworthy that \cite{olmschenk2019improving} only uses the iKNN map for the counting task instead of the localization task.
 Compared to the widely used density map, the IDT (i1NN~\cite{olmschenk2019improving}) map can accurately represent the individual locations, which correspond to the local maxima.
 However, the IDT map presents a faster response decay away from the head center and slower response decay in the background, as shown in the distance distribution curve in Fig.~\ref{fig:fidt_idt}(b).
 Ideally, the decay should be slower away from the head, and the response of the background should be quickly close to 0, which means the model should focus on the foregrounds (head regions).
 Thus, we propose the Focal Inverse Distance Transform (FIDT) map, defined as: